 Kusadasi… if I can travel again by myself, I will go there.
 I’ll take my time being there among the mystery of Amazons and the remnants of Romans… the sun, the sea, and the kind locals… I put some money in the donation box in the church, but I didn’t tie a knot there.
-I felt it was useless… hoping, hoping for something… and I shocked to watch them but couldn’t turn my head because there was something beautiful in there, the desperate longings being written down on a piece paper hoping for another visit to untie, to unravel their wishes.
+I felt it was useless… hoping, hoping for something… and I shocked to watch them but couldn’t turn my head away because there was something beautiful in there, the desperate longings being written down on a piece paper hoping for another visit to untie, to unravel their wishes.

 I loved the olives and the anchovies when I was there.
 Some Spanish red wine would suit great.
 All coffee tasted terrible.
 But for a month, I will be fine without coffee.